vasujain275/dockerized-quartz/docs/index.md

 - **Webhook Trigger**: Additional way of triggering Quartz build by sending POST request to secret URL.

+- **Notifications**: Notifications on build start, success or fail.

 - **Default or Custom Quartz Repository**: If none present, container will clone git repo on startup, [the Quartz repo](https://github.com/jackyzha0/quartz).
 This can be used to quickly test and evaluate stuff.

 - **Support for Private Repositories**: If you want to hide your Quartz config.